dieterich-lab/Baltica/README.md

 ## Features
 - Snakemake workflows for DJU: JunctionSeq, Majiq, and Leafcutter
+- Snakemake workflow for _de novo_ transcriptome annotation with Stringtie
 - Process and integrate the results from the methods
 - Summarise AS class of differently spliced junctions
 - Benchmark using a set of artificial transcript in RNA Sequencing experiment